Yang-star-source/Latent_Diffusion_from_scratch/README.md

 # Latent Diffusion From Scratch

-An implementation of a Latent Diffusion Model (LDM) built entirely from scratch using PyTorch.
+An implementation of a Latent Diffusion Model (LDM) built from scratch using PyTorch.

 <p>
   <img src="images/sample_cat1.png" width="600" title="Generated Results">